-A well-written and thorough book can be an amazing path to build deeper understanding and also act as a handbook as you discover the internet's vast resources.
+A well-written and thorough book can be an amazing path to build deeper understanding of Data Science and also act as a handbook as you discover the internet's vast resources.

 These are our and our experts top picks to get started building career-relevant skills.

 For many researchers, Python is a first-class tool mainly because of its libraries for storing, manipulating, and gaining insight from data.
 Several resources exist for individual pieces of this data science stack, but only with the Python Data Science Handbook do you get them all—IPython, NumPy, Pandas, Matplotlib, Scikit-Learn, and other related tools.